her01n/guile-web-driver/readme.md

   The new driver would become the default driver in case there is no default driver open yet.

   Desired *capabilities* may be requested.
-  The capabilities are submitted in "desiredMatch" or "alwaysMatch" properties.
+  The capabilities are submitted in "alwaysMatch" property.
   *capabilities* parameter should be an association list or a hash-table.
   To pass an object as a value, it must be specified as a hash-table.
   For example: